alisafarpour/arvan-challenge/README.md

 # arvan-challenge-front
-This template should help get you started developing with Vue 3 in Vite.
+developing with Vue 3 composition api , typescript, scss, vue query , vee validation and Vite. in 2025
 ## Prerequisites
 Make sure you have the following installed:
 - [Node.js](https://nodejs.org/en/download)